|

 Split

-Rings can be cut to remove hooks with bolt cutters if need
+Rings can be cut to remove hooks with bolt cutters if need be.

-especially after boating a fish. |
+after boating a fish. |

 |